jwfearn/dotfiles/README.md

 ### Requirements
 - Either `cmd` on Windows; or `bash` on Unix-like systems (Mac, Linux, MinGW, Cygwin, etc.)  Typically pre-installed.
 - The `git` version control program.
-You may need to install this youself.
+You may need to install this yourself.
 See: http://git-scm.com/

 ### Installation